 1. Go on a camping trip

 If there’s one thing Canada has in abundance, it’s nature.
 No matter where you live, you are probably close to a trail or a park where you can go for a hike or camp for a weekend.
 There are plenty of outdoor activities to discover – you might find that you love fishing, climbing, or just being surrounded by nature.
 You can even pick up a new and useful outdoor skill, such as taking great pictures or learning how to build a nice campfire.
-Just gather together some essentials like a tent, sleeping bag, cooking equipment, daily knife and flashlight, and you’ll be good to go.
+Just gather together some essentials like a tent, sleeping bag, cooking equipment, daily knife, flashlight and a portable power station, and you’ll be good to go.

 2. Take an online course